25 years ago, ‘Waterworld’ forever changed how we think about hits and flops

 In the summer of 1993, a crew of 500-plus people began building Waterworld‘s sets, kicking off what designer Dennis Gassner later called “18 months of hell.”

-There is no way to overstate how troubled a production Waterworld ended up, every facet of which the press voraciously reported.
-Much has been said about its budget—which started off at $100 million, and topped out at a then record $175 million—as well as its protracted shooting schedule, which started at 96 days and ballooned to 166.
+There is no way to overstate how troubled a production Waterworld ended up, as voraciously reported by the entertainment press.
+Much has been said about the budget—which started off at $100 million, and topped out at a then-record $175 million—as well as the marathon shooting schedule, which started at 96 days and ballooned to 166.
 But really, the production encompassed every flavor of the disaster rainbow.
 Nearly everyone suffered frequent seasickness, or some other malady.
 At one point, medics were treating 40 or 50 cast- and crew-members per day.
 Majorino, only ten years old at the time, got stung by jellyfish so often that Costner nicknamed her “jellyfish candy.”
 (He didn’t come up with any cute nicknames, however, for his stunt double, who nearly died from an embolism after surfacing too quickly from a deep-sea dive.)

-Inclement weather around the Hawaiian location eventually sank a $5 million floating set, while local vendors reportedly price-gouged much of the equipment.
+Hurricane season weather around the Hawaiian location eventually sank a $5 million floating set, while local vendors reportedly price-gouged much of the equipment.
 Finally, over the course of this horrendous process, Costner endured both a divorce from his wife of 16 years, and a second falling out with director Reynolds, who left the project during the editing stage.
-By that time, the press had already dubbed the film “Fishtar” and “Kevin’s Gate,” references to earlier bombs, Ishtar and Heaven’s Gate, the latter of which bankrupted an entire movie studio.
+By that time, the press had already dubbed the film “Fishtar” and “Kevin’s Gate,” references to earlier bombs, Ishtar and Heaven’s Gate, the latter of which was long thought to have bankrupted an entire movie studio.

-The film hadn’t even come out yet, but already a narrative coalesced around its inevitable failure.
-Schadenfreude fascination consumed the public.
-It was an event!
+Waterworld hadn’t even come out yet, but already a narrative coalesced around its inevitable failure.
+Schadenfreude consumed the general moviegoing public.
 Unlike the historic bombs Waterworld was nicknamed after, the film’s slow journey to the big screen was like a public shame-parade.
+It was the popcorn-worthy event the film itself wanted to be.
 Everyday folks who didn’t read trade mags like Variety observed the protracted spectacle the way they had O.J.’s white Bronco chase the previous summer.
 They couldn’t look away from the predestined trainwreck-to-be.

 It was at this point, just before the release date, that Costner appeared on the cover of Entertainment Weekly spitting water at anyone who dared doubt his faith in the project.

-But Costner knew something that very few others did: Waterworld was no failure.
+But Costner seemed to know something that very few others did: Waterworld was no failure.

-A pretty damn good summer movie but also forever a joke
+A pretty damn good summer movie but also a joke

-Reviews at the time ended up on the upper register of “mixed,” with even the positive ones expressing shock. (“Moderately successful,” raved the Los Angeles Times.
+The reviews landed on the upper register of “mixed,” with even the positive ones expressing shock. (“Moderately successful,” raved the Los Angeles Times.
 “Waterworld is a pretty damn good summer movie.
 There, I’ve said it,” Newsweek confessed.)
 Watching it now, divorced from the contextual circus of expectations, it’s an ambitious, high-octane romp loaded with impressive stunts involving flaming jet-skis.
-A little pompous and meandering at times, but not so bad.
+Every meticulously reported dollar is visible on the screen.
+Things get a little pompous and meandering at times, but overall: not so bad.

-Its box-office haul at the time wasn’t so bad, either.
+Its box-office haul wasn’t so bad, either.

-Although Bill Washington, the head of Universal at the time, estimates that the bad publicity wiped at least $50 million from Waterworld’s theatrical take, it still made $88 million in the United States, with a worldwide total gross of $265 million.
-It’s a disappointing figure, for sure, but not as disastrous as the production anticipated.
+Although Bill Washington, the head of Universal at the time, estimates that bad publicity wiped at least $50 million from Waterworld’s theatrical take, it still made $88 million in the United States, with a worldwide total gross of $265 million.
+It’s a disappointing figure, considering the storied budget, but not as disastrous as the rubbernecking public anticipated.
 Between TV rights, home video sales, and three themed attractions at Universal Studios—all of which are still running in 2020—it eventually even turned a profit.

-None of that seems to matter, though.
-The movie went down in cinema legend as fulfilling its destiny as a hubristic cautionary tale.
-A year and a half after later, in January 1997, The Simpsons immortalized Waterworld as a video game that costs 40 quarters to play, and then once the user starts playing, immediately costs another 40 quarters.
+None of that seems to matter.
+The movie still went down in cinema legend fulfilling its destiny as a hubristic cautionary tale.
+A year and a half after its release, in January 1997, The Simpsons immortalized Waterworld as a video game that costs 40 quarters to play, and then once the user starts playing, immediately costs another 40 quarters.

 Defying reality, Waterworld had stuck the narrative landing and become a joke.
 Why?